+86 1510-529-7925 [email protected]

 Shooting WOA 2015.
 I have always had a good working relationship with many bands in China.

-1. Mobile Phones and yes that includes an iPhone.
-Just don’t be that dosh-bag who comes to shoot an event with his phone, pretending to be a photographer.
+1. Mobile Phones and yes, that includes an iPhone.
+Just don’t be that person who comes to shoot an event with their phone, pretending to be a photographer.

-2. Tablet PC and iPads.
-Seriously, why would you even take a photo with that???
-I wish Apple and the Android tablet makers would stop putting cameras in them.
+2. Tablet PCs and iPads.
+Seriously, why would you even take a photo with those???
+I wish Apple and Android tablet makers would stop putting cameras in them.

 1. A camera system with a few interchangeable lenses.